 \section{Abstract}

 Deep learning based recommendation models (DLRM) are widely used in several business critical applications.
-Training such recommendation models efficiently is challenging primarily because they consist of billions of embedding-based parameters which are often stored remotely leading to significant overheads from embedding access.
-By profiling existing DLRM training, we observe that only 8.5\% of the iteration time is spent in forward/backward pass while the remaining time is spent on embedding and model synchronization.
-Our key insight in this paper is that access to embeddings have a specific structure and pattern which can be used to accelerate training.
-We observe that embedding accesses are heavily skewed, with almost 1\% of embeddings represent more than 92\% of total accesses.
-Further, we observe that during training we can lookahead at future batches to determine exactly which embeddings will be needed at what iteration in the future.
-Based on these insight, we propose Bagpipe, a system for training deep recommendation models that uses caching and prefetching to overlap remote embedding accesses with the computation.
-We designed an Oracle Cacher, a new system component which uses our lookahead algorithm to generate optimal cache update decisions and provide strong consistency guarantees.
-Our experiments using three datasets and two models shows that our approach provides a speed up of up to 6.2x compared to state of the art baselines, while providing the same convergence and reproducibility guarantees as synchronous training.
+Training such recommendation models efficiently is challenging because they contain billions of embedding-based parameters, leading to significant overheads from embedding access.
+By profiling existing systems for DLRM training, we observe that around 75\% of the iteration time is spent on embedding access and model synchronization.
+Our key insight in this paper is that embedding access has a specific structure which can be used to accelerate training.
+We observe that embedding accesses are heavily skewed, with around 1\% of embeddings representing more than 92\% of total accesses.
+Further, we also observe that during offline training we can lookahead at future batches to determine which embeddings will be needed at what iteration in the future.
+Based on these insights, we develop \system{}, a system for training deep recommendation models that uses caching and prefetching to overlap remote embedding accesses with the computation.
+We design an Oracle Cacher, a new component that uses a lookahead algorithm to generate optimal cache update decisions while providing strong consistency guarantees against staleness.
+We also design a logically replicated, physically partitioned cache and show that our design can reduce synchronization overheads in a distributed setting.
+Finally, we propose a disaggregated system architecture and show that our design can enable low-overhead fault tolerance.
+Our experiments using three datasets and four models show that \system{} provides a speed up of up to 5.6x compared to state of the art baselines, while providing the same convergence and reproducibility guarantees as synchronous training.